Pesticide Residues in Cooking Oil

 8. Reproductive issues (Birth defects, sterility, abortion)

-In most cases, the symptoms of pesticide toxicity resemble cold or flu.
+In most of cases, the symptoms of pesticide toxicity resemble cold or flu.
 Since pesticide toxicity resembles other diseases, it can be often go misdiagnosed and remain unreported.
-The immediate reaction to a pesticide may not be severe enough to seek medical advice and the doctor might not be able to guess if the disease is due to pesticide consumption or exposure.
+The immediate reaction of a pesticide may not be severe enough to seek medical advice and the doctor might not be able to guess if the disease is due to pesticide consumption or exposure.

 Why organic cooking oils are preferred over conventional oil?